 SASKIA.SOELAKSANA Hi there, my name is Saskia and I’m currently a student in the rMA Comparative Literary Studies at Utrecht University.
 Although I am elbow deep in now, I didn’t grow up in a very literary household.
 It wasn’t until high school that I discovered an interest in poetry and literature and, now, I can’t seem to abandon it.
 In addition to literature, you can often find me looming on the outskirts of the artworld, looking for the unexpected.
 Above all, I am curious about considering things from different perspectives.
 Finally, I’m also a monthly contributor for the artistic and feminist platform The Tittymag, for which I (usually) write a column.
 Paratext has been an amazing adventure.
 I’ve learned so much about so many things, but what I’ve loved most of all was reading and experiencing all the contributions so far and hearing how Paratext has inspired You.
 Enjoy the site and if you find yourself in a creative mood, reach out and send us a message!

-ROBIN.VANDENBRULE I am a third-year student English Language and Culture and although my home base is Utrecht, this academic year I will reside in London to take literature modules at University College London’s department of English.
+ROBIN.VANDENBRULE Hi!
+I just graduated with a BA in English Language and Culture and am currently spending my time doing many different things in different places.
 I delight in studying poetry, but also have a knack for anything Shakespearean.
 Further interests are postmodernism, theatre and performance studies, and literary criticism that borders on the philosophical.
-Apart from academia et cetera I love to dance; so when I need to write essays, I usually procrastinate by doing research on obscure French traditional music and dance.
+Apart from academia et cetera I love to dance; so when I need to write, I usually procrastinate by doing research on obscure French traditional music and dance.

 For now, I am staying in the background during the amazing events the Paratext team is coming up with, but I do love to edit any work.
 Furthermore, I am looking into new ways to improve the website – so if you have any suggestions on that topic, feel free to contact me!